chocolatey/choco-wiki/CentralManagement/CentralManagementSetupService.md

 #### Use Local Windows Account to Remote SQL Server
 Scenario 3: you have set up the [[database|CentralManagementSetupDatabase]] to use Windows Authentication (or Mixed Mode Authentication).
+You wish to use a local Windows account to connect to a remote database (on another computer).

 > :warning: **WARNING**
 >
 > STOP right here.
 > This is an invalid scenario and will not work.
 Please look at one of the other options.
 If you don't have LDAP, you will want to look at [SQL Server Account Authentication](#sql-server-account-authentication) below.

+It's worth noting here that `ChocolateyLocalAdmin` on two boxes is NOT the same account, so there is no way for Windows to recognize the account from a different box.

 ### SQL Server Account Authentication